fancybandit/tea_moods/README.md

 # TeaMoods

 Welcome to Tea Moods!
-Tea Moods is a CLI application that lets a user select a tea based on a mood/effect that they are looking for.
+Tea Moods is a CLI application that lets a user select a tea based on a mood/effect/health condition that they are looking for help with.
 This app scrapes mood & tea data from the Traditonal Medicinals® website.

 ## Installation